Just under 40 years ago. No texts, or mobiles.

-I’d been finding my feet towards the end of my first term at University, and breezily popped across the short distance of the front of Chapel Court to the Porter’s Lodge.
-The message was that I needed to phone home, and was shown the phone tucked into a corner alcove.
-A mounting dread.
+I’d been finding my feet towards the end of my first term at university, and breezily popped over the short distance across the front of Chapel Court to the Porter’s lodge.
+The message was that I needed to phone home, and I was pointed to the phone tucked into the corner alcove.

 Half of me dies.